 These services are classified in two areas: preventive medicine with emphasis on primary and secondary prevention and therapeutic medicine.
-Preventive medicine pursues the prevention, detection, screening and control of medical conditions among students that may need immediate attention, observation or special care.
+Preventive medicine pursues the prevention, detection and screening.
+The medicine therapeutic covers control of medical conditions for students that may need immediate attention, observation or special care.
 Services are offered during regular working hour, except ambulance transportation service, which is coordinated on after hour's basis by the police university thru the municipal or state emergency services.